Tongariro National Park still burning

 Smoke rises from the out-of-control fire on Saturday afternoon.
 Photo: Mark Funnell

-Precautionary evacuations of five facilities in the vicinity of the Tongariro fire are almost complete.
+Earlier on Sunday afternoon, precautionary evacuations of five facilities in the vicinity of the Tongariro fire were carried out.

 They are the Hillary Outdoors Education Centre, the Maungatepopo School Camp, the Old Mill, the Taurewa Lodge and the Avondale College Lodge.